 Here’s a list of reasons to stop smoking now.

-Money: We paid for a major family trip with our savings after we quit.
-It was 10 days of fun in Florida that we would have smoked away if we hadn’t quit.
+Money: It is possible to pay for a family vacation with the money saved.
+This is not an exaggeration—I’ve done it!
+It was 10 days of fun that I would have smoked away if I hadn’t quit.
 Think about any life experience you financially can’t afford to have.
 Quit smoking, and you’re more than halfway there.

 Family: Someone in your family, be it your child, sibling or parent will watch you die from a painful and horrible disease.
 Do you want that for them?
 And don’t forget the influence you have—you’re telling your children it’s alright to smoke.

 Smell: I didn’t realize how much I smelled after a cigarette until I quit.
 It’s repulsive, guys.
 I don’t mean to hurt feelings here, but gum just doesn’t cut it.
 The smell of someone after they’ve smoked wafts through the room like the stink lines from a cartoon skunk.

 Breath: How can you breathe when your lungs are struggling so hard to evacuate the poisons?
 How does smoking work with the breath of yoga?
 I didn’t think I had a “smoker’s cough.”
 I was wrong.
 When I hear smokers coughing and clearing their throats, it always occurs to me—I don’t do that anymore!
 I take a deep breath and I feel clean and healthy.

 Energy: Moving was a chore.
 I had absolutely no energy.
 The thought of having to clean, cook or run to the store absolutely exhausted me.
 I had no motivation.
 I was ridiculously tired.
 And no wonder!
 My body was wrecked and I couldn’t breathe.
 Cigarettes slowly and surely kill your quality of life while you wait for one of the more fatal effects, but it’s so subtle and gradual, that you don’t really notice.